 Bus-only lanes separate buses from mixed traffic to help improve transit reliability and frequency, reduce congestion, and support mobility.
 Designated bus lanes provide transit priority for rapid transit and local buses, and unrestricted access to emergency vehicles.

-Dedicated bus lanes can be installed immediately at the curb (curbside-running), or in an offset configuration in the middle of the road (centre-running lanes).
+In London, dedicated bus lanes are being installed immediately at the curb (curbside-running), and in an offset configuration in the middle of the road (centre-running lanes).
+Red paint, signs and other pavement markings help recognize bus-only lanes.

 Bus-only lanes have a number of benefits, including: